High Blood Pressure or Hypertension

 What can you do?

-Salt: a generous intake of sodium as is normally found in processed foods actually increases the volume of blood because sodium attracts water to itself, and therefore, contributes to high blood pressure.
+Salt: A generous intake of sodium, as is normally found in processed foods, actually increases the volume of blood because sodium attracts water to itself, and therefore, contributes to high blood pressure.
+Unprocessed salt such as sea salt or Himalayan salt should be used.

 You need Potassium: the ratio of too much sodium to potassium contributes to high blood pressure.
-A diet high in potassium-rich foods could lower the risk of stoke by as much as 40 percent regardless of the other risk elements such as age, blood pressure, cholesterol level, smoking and weight.
-Best sources: banana, fresh broccoli, vegetables and fruits with a high potassium content: avocado, Brussels sprouts, cauliflower, potatoes (with skins), cantaloupe, dates, prunes and raisins.
+A diet high in potassium-rich foods could lower the risk of stroke by as much as 40 percent, regardless of the other risk elements such as age, blood pressure, cholesterol level, smoking, and weight.
+Best sources: banana, fresh broccoli, vegetables and fruits with a high potassium content: avocado, Brussels sprouts, cauliflower, potatoes (with skins), cantaloupe, dates, prunes, and raisins.
 Also, beans, parsley, peas, pistachios, wheat germ, sunflower seeds, chickpeas, almonds, sesame seeds and brazil nuts, peanuts, and pecans.

-Calcium deficiency: numerous studies show that a calcium deficiency has a close relationship with high blood pressure.
-Calcium supplementation has been shown to reduce blood pressure from an average of 160/94 to 128/81.
+Calcium deficiency: Numerous studies show that a calcium deficiency has a close relationship with high blood pressure.
+Calcium added to a diet has been shown to reduce blood pressure from an average of 160/94 to 128/81.

-The ratio of calcium to phosphorus is ideally 2 to one.
-When calcium ratio to phosphorus is low, hypertension results.
-When calcium supplement is mated with Vitamin D to make sure it is properly absorbed, blood pressure is lowered more than with calcium alone.
-Dosage: 800 mg. of calcium to 400 I.U. of Vitamin D. Don’t overdue the D.
+The ratio of calcium to phosphorus is ideally two to one.
+When the calcium ratio to phosphorus is low, hypertension results.
+When calcium supplement is taken with Vitamin D to make sure it is properly absorbed, blood pressure is lowered more than with calcium alone.
+Dosage: 800 mg of calcium to 400 I.U. of Vitamin D. Don’t overdose on the D.

-If your body isn’t absorbing the vitamin B, calcium cannot be used by the body and can also remain stuck in the joints or blood vessels.
-See Information
+If your body isn’t absorbing vitamin B, calcium cannot be used by the body and can also remain stuck in the joints or blood vessels.

 Since blood pressure is affected by the small smooth muscles that line the inside walls of your blood vessels, the reason that these muscles tense up needs to be addressed.